 Help against the odds

 Given the odds stacking against the poor donkeys, our teams have worked hard to improve their conditions.
-They assessed the condition of each donkey, administering interventional veterinary treatment where necessary.
+They assessed the condition of each donkey, administering immediate veterinary treatment where necessary.
 Hay was distributed to them twice a day, and a new water trough was installed near the entrance to the pen to provide them with access to clean, fresh water.

 An unexpected friend in Amiguinho

 From the reports we had received, it was assumed that most of the donkeys who were brought to the farm were feral donkeys, rounded up and transported ready for slaughter.